 Logistically, the Faculty Advisor may be the main contact with both the Conference and the school administration.
-This role could include working with finances and group organization, registering the school for the Conference, making hotel reservations, preparing travel arrangements, and a host of other preparations.
-Alternately, arrangements, and a nost of other preparations.
+This role could include working with finances and group organization, registering the school for the Conference, making hotel reservations, preparing travel arrangements and a host of other preparations.
 Alternately, these roles could be delegated and assumed by the delegation leaders or club officers at a school.